ivan006/About-Me/README.md

         <p>Solution</p>
       </td>
       <td>
-        <p>I helped to develop this template.
-I also helped with some of the back end functionality.
-The back end functionality specifically was the "Soon to travel" and&nbsp; "Recent bookings" lists that are located in the right sidebar.</p>
+        <p>This solution was mostly built by another developer however I did contribute to this by 1.
+Developing the template for the calendar (as seen in the screenshot) and 2.
+Fully developing the “Soon to travel” list.</p>
       </td>
     </tr>
     <tr>